jiangtian616/JHenTai/README.md

 Install for Android: download .apk according to your device architecture and install.

 - arm64-v8a：Suitable for Android phones with 8th generation ARM processor(common choice)
 - armeabiv-v7a：Suitable for Android phones with 7th generation ARM processor
 - x86_64：rare

 Install for iOS: download .ipa, then use [AltStore](https://altstore.io) or SideLoadly to sign.

 Install for Windows: download Windows_xxx.zip, then unpack it.

 - If you use a proxy server, set proxy address at network setting page.
 - If you're using Windows 11 and can't launch app, try to run jhentai.exe in compatibility mode.
 - If it's blocked by Windows Defender, Please trust it.

 Install for MacOS(No maintenance): download .dmg.

 - Trust it in system setting.
 - If you use a proxy server, set proxy address at network setting page.

 Install for Linux(No maintenance): download Linux_xxx.zip, then unpack it.

 - If you use a proxy server, set proxy address at network setting page.

+## Update

+Update for Android: download .apk according to your device architecture and install.

+Update for iOS: download .ipa, then use [AltStore](https://altstore.io) or SideLoadly to sign.

+Update for Windows: Delete old unpacked directory directly, then download latest Windows_xxx.zip, unpack it.

+Update for MacOS(No maintenance): download .dmg.

+Update for Linux(No maintenance): Delete old unpacked directory directly, then download latest Linux_xxx.zip, unpack it.

 ## Help With Translation